miloncl/System-Usage-Analysis/feedback_for_Milon.md

 - this is not the formula of conditional probability (i.e. there's no "given" term, which is represented by this symbol |)
 - this is just a regular probability of appearance of an executable file over all possible executables
+- no usage in the transition matrix, so excluded it

 2/. for split_train_test: test size = 20% (you put 30%)